 Every matrix element in the KS basis can be written as a weighted sum of matrix elements in the plane-wave basis \cite{Clinton2024Towards}.
 For single-electron matrix elements this means

-We note that $h_{tu}$ and $h_{tuvw}$ have several symmetries in general and $h_{tuvw}$ has additional symmetries if the wavefunctions $\psi_t(\brm{r})$ are real \cite{Clinton2024Towards}.
+We note that $h_{tu}$ and $h_{tuvw}$ have several symmetries in general and $h_{tuvw}$ has additional symmetries if the wave functions $\psi_t(\brm{r})$ are real \cite{Clinton2024Towards}.
 The symmetries reduce the number of matrix elements that have to be explicitly calculated.
 We list all relevant symmetries in Appendix~\ref{app:symmeries-matrix-elements}.